-Pilates — More Than Just Another Exercise Class
+Pilates — More Than Just An Exercise Class

 Romana Kryzanowska at the original art of pilates studio in Milan, Italy